Moolfel/feature-engineering---raw-data/README.md

 # implementation using feature-engineering

- use Feature-Engine library to perform imputation(median or mean) using the
+ 1.use Feature-Engine library to perform imputation(median or mean) using the
  ### Ames House Price Dataset.

+ 2.Use feature engineering to work with categorical data